 The primary mission of the Ph.D. program is to prepare students for careers in academia.
 Towards that end, we train our students to become successful scholars and teachers.
-Ph.D. students complete the requirements for the M.A. program, take additional courses that help them specialize in particular fields of study, and a methods sequence.
-Many of our Ph.D.s pursue a career in academia, but some of our graduates also successfully apply their political science training to non-academic careers.
+Ph.D. students complete the requirements for the M.A. program, take additional courses that help them specialize in particular fields of study, and a research methods sequence.
+Many of our Ph.D.s pursue careers in academia, but some of our graduates also successfully apply their political science training to non-academic careers.

 We offer coursework in the four major subfields of Political Science: American Politics, Comparative Politics, International Relations, and Political Theory.
 In American Politics, faculty conduct research on political behavior, political institutions, public policy, and urban politics.
 In Comparative Politics, faculty focus on the issues of democratization, the role of the state in the economy, and political violence.
 Our faculty specialize in the politics of China, Europe, Latin America, the Middle East and South Asia.
 In International Relations, faculty apply the various theoretical approaches to the study of world politics, international security, international political economy, and the study of international organizations.
 In Political Theory our strengths cluster around the research areas of late modernity; democratic and normative political theories, especially those pertaining to political questions of social and economic inequality, globalization, identity politics, and social movements; and the relationship between politics and religion.